needle-wang/bash-rolling/README.md

 printLastLine.sh filename.

 **pstop.sh:**
-use ps to grep the top 10 of cpu/mem/vsz/rss.
+use ps to grep top 10 of cpu/mem/vsz/rss or a given process.

 **su_logger.sh:**
 a su wrapper which can log the passwd you type!